-Figure 5.
-3-D representations of the colloid pathways in four soil columns: (a) Conv.
+FIGURE 5 Three-dimensional representations of the colloid pathways in four soil columns: (a) Conv.
 NT, (b) Conv ST, (c) Org.
 A and (d) Org.
-B. The connecting pores from top to bottom are in white (Connected CT pores).
-The MS-connecting paths from top to bottom are light blue and the MS paths that do not connect are in dark blue.
+B. The connecting pores from top to bottom are in white (connected computed tomography (CT) pores).
+The microsphere (MS)-connecting paths from top to bottom are light blue and the MS paths that do not connect are in dark blue.
 Conv.
 NT, conventional with no-till after sowing; Conv.
-ST. conventional shallow till; Org.
+ST, conventional shallow till; Org.
 A, organic agriculture with more earthworm alteration; Org.
-B, organic agriculture with less earthworm alteration rticl Accepted
+B, organic agriculture with less earthworm alteration bromide retention and proportion of disconnected MS paths (in relation to the total MS paths) (r = 0.66)

-(b)